LOST-STATS/lost-stats.github.io/Model_Estimation/OLS/interaction_terms_and_polynomials.md

 ---
 title: Interaction Terms and Polynomials
+parent: Ordinary Least Squares
-parent: Model Estimation
+grand_parent: Model Estimation ## Optional for indexing
 has_children: false
-nav_order: 1
+nav_order: 2
 mathjax: true ## Switch to false if this page has no equations or other math rendering.
 ---